odwyersoftware/brunette/README.md

 This is the "[black](https://github.com/psf/black)" formatter but with some improvements:

 1. `--config` option supports `setup.cfg` format.
-2. Adds `single-quotes` option to enable single quotes as the preferred.
+    * Where a `single-quotes` option enables single quotes as the preferred.
+2. `--single-quotes` to make single quotes the preferred.

 ## Installation